Last updated on March 5th, 2023

 6. Load Capacity

-Load capacity is one of the most complex features one encounters while looking for a quality tripod.
+Load capacity is one of the most complex features one encounter while looking for a quality tripod.
 In fact, this is the most widely ignored and neglected factor, despite being a strong determinant of user experience.

 Perhaps, this nonchalance stems from the fact that most buyers don’t understand the term “load capacity.”